OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-58-en.md

     - Adds a switch for CHI asynchronous bridge and CLINT asynchronous bridge, which is parameterized by SoCParameters. ([#3459](https://github.com/OpenXiangShan/XiangShan/pull/3459))

 - **RVA23 Profile**
-    - CMO Implementation: Fixed several bugs and successfully passed simple XiangShan system instruction tests.
+    - CMO Implementation: Fixed several Bugs and successfully passed simple XiangShan system instruction tests.
 Merged CMO instruction extensions Zicbom into master（[#3426](https://github.com/OpenXiangShan/XiangShan/pull/3426)）
     - Software prefetching (Zicbop) extension: optimises timing related to software instruction prefetching ([#3425](https://github.com/OpenXiangShan/XiangShan/pull/3425)).
-    - 48-bit virtual memory management (Sv48) extension: fixes bugs related to 48-bit physical addresses, now passes the 48-bit physical address self-test use case ([#3424](https://github.com/OpenXiangShan/XiangShan/pull/3424)).
+    - 48-bit virtual memory management (Sv48) extension: fixes Bugs related to 48-bit physical addresses, now passes the 48-bit physical address self-test use case ([#3424](https://github.com/OpenXiangShan/XiangShan/pull/3424)).

 - **Performance**
     - TP meta on L2 migration to new master, conduct performance evaluation
-    - A series of performance bugs caused by frequent failures to seize the load issue queue have been discovered and are being analysed and fixed.
+    - A series of performance Bugs caused by frequent failures to seize the load issue queue have been discovered and are being analysed and fixed.

 - Bug fixes
-    - Fixed a bug where LoadReplayQueue could not be queued, resulting in loss of load instructions ([#3436](https://github.com/OpenXiangShan/XiangShan/pull/3436)).
+    - Fixed a Bug where LoadReplayQueue could not be queued, resulting in loss of load instructions ([#3436](https://github.com/OpenXiangShan/XiangShan/pull/3436)).
     - Add AXI4Error peripheral to enable SoC to recognise illegal address and return non-data error to CPU in simulation environment.
-And also fix the bug of mtval update error in store access fault ([#3458](https://github.com/OpenXiangShan/XiangShan/pull/3458))
+And also fix the Bug of mtval update error in store access fault ([#3458](https://github.com/OpenXiangShan/XiangShan/pull/3458))
-    - Fix bugs related to vector access with unaligned addresses, currently only scalar load & store instructions can handle unaligned requests in hardware, vector load & store instructions still need to report exceptions to be handled by software ([#3460](https://github.com/OpenXiangShan/XiangShan/pull/3460)), ([#3462](https://github.com/OpenXiangShan/XiangShan/pull/3462))
+    - Fix Bugs related to vector access with unaligned addresses, currently only scalar load & store instructions can handle unaligned requests in hardware, vector load & store instructions still need to report exceptions to be handled by software ([#3460](https://github.com/OpenXiangShan/XiangShan/pull/3460)), ([#3462](https://github.com/OpenXiangShan/XiangShan/pull/3462))

 - **PPA Optimizations**
     - On the L2 Cache, using SRAM to build a Queue and splitting the data SRAM.
 Timing evaluation is normal, and area has been optimized, but increase in power consumption is significant